linearza/linearza.github.io/_posts/2016-06-01-postgres-app-default-user.md

 ---

 I decided to work through [this][tutorial] great introductory [Phoenix framework][phoenix] tutorial by Erik today.
-At the point of running the initial `$ mix ecto.create` Postgres however bombed on me, with this little message:
+At the point of running the initial `$ mix ecto.create` command however, it bombed on me, with this little message:

 ```
 ** (Mix) The database for PhoenixApi.Repo couldn't be created, reason given: psql: FATAL:  role "postgres" does not exist